PM Modi takes first dose of COVID-19 vaccine at AIIMS | Politics

 Prime Minister Narendra Modi on Monday took his first dose of the COVID-19 vaccine at AIIMS here and appealed to all those who are eligible to get inoculated.

-Sister P Niveda, from Puducherry, administered Bharat Biotech's COVAXIN to the prime minister, sources said.
+Nurse P Niveda, who hails from Puducherry, administered Bharat Biotech's COVAXIN to the prime minister, sources said.

 ''Took my first dose of the COVID-19 vaccine at AIIMS.
 Remarkable how our doctors and scientists have worked in quick time to strengthen the global fight against COVID-19,'' Modi tweeted after taking the vaccine shot.